ssaunier/trello_webhook/README.md

 end
 ```

-Add as many instance methods as events you want to handle in
+Add as many instance methods as events you want to handle in your controller.
-your controller.
-You can read the [full list of events](https://developer.trello.com/v3/activity/events/types/) GitHub can notify you about.

 ## Adding the Webhook to a trello board